|

 Here’s a lovely item from The

-Museum Shop of The Art Institute of Chicago
+Museum Shop of The Art Institute of Chicago:

-Typical of the ceramic styles that
+Tang Horse: Typical of the ceramic styles that

 developed during China’s Tang dynasty (618–907), this terra cotta horse